ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction: Method

-To leverage the existing capabilities for solving NF embedding problems, this work proposes a novel formulation of the spatiotemporal image reconstruction problem as constrained minimization problem, in which the sought-after object estimate $f^*$ is constrained to the manifold $\mathcal{M}_{{\Phi}_{\boldsymbol \xi}} \coloneqq \{ f \in L^2(\Omega_T) | f = {\Phi}_{\xi}, \ \xi \in \mathbb{R}^W\}$ of all functions that can be represented exactly by the chosen NF architecture.
+To leverage the existing capabilities for solving NF embedding problems, this work proposes a novel formulation of the spatiotemporal image reconstruction problem as a constrained minimization problem, in which the sought-after object estimate $f^*$ is constrained to the manifold $\mathcal{M}_{{\Phi}_{\boldsymbol \xi}} \coloneqq \{ f \in \mathbb{U} | f = {\Phi}_{\xi}, \ \xi \in \mathbb{R}^W\}$ of all square integrable spatiotemporal functions that can be represented exactly by the chosen NF architecture.
 That is, the object estimate $f^*$ is defined as